Danka Kovinić: 2023: Semifinals of Auckland Open, hiatus

 In January, Kovinić reached the semifinals of the Auckland Open, after beating Nao Hibino in straight sets in the first round.
 In the round of 16, she defeated Lauren Davis in three sets, while in the quarterfinals she managed to beat Viktória Kužmová in straight sets.
 In her semifinal match, she lost to the top seed Coco Gauff.

 2024: Paris Olympics and injury problems

 In June, Kovinić was granted a universality place into the Paris Olympics to represent Montenegro.
 She was chosen as one of the flag-bearers for the team at the opening ceremony.
 However, she was beaten in the first round by Greece's Maria Sakkari She subsequently played just six more matches throughout the rest of the year due to injury.

-2025: Australian Open second round
+2025–2026: Australian Open second round, back injury, comeback

-Kovinić entered the Australian Open using her protected ranking and defeated Lulu Sun to reach the second round, where she lost to 32nd seed Dayana Yastremska.
+Kovinić entered the 2025 Australian Open using her protected ranking and defeated Lulu Sun to reach the second round, where she lost to 32nd seed Dayana Yastremska.
+After competing in a WTA 125 tournament the following month, she was then sidelined for 15 months due to a back injury before returning to the competitive tennis court at the WTA 125 İstanbul Open in May 2026, losing to wildcard entrant Adelina Lachinova in the first round.
+Later that month, using her protected ranking to enter, Kovinić played her first WTA Tour level match since January 2025 at the Morocco Open, again losing in the first round, this time to qualifier Fiona Ferro.